Skip to main content

 Prometheus Rules & Argus

-For teams that want alerting configuration as code - version-controlled, reviewed, and deployed alongside your application - you can use PrometheusRules and the Argus alert aggregation system.
+For teams that want alerting configuration as code - version-controlled, reviewed, and deployed alongside your application - you can use PrometheusRules and dispatch the alerts to either Argus or Zabbix.

 When to Use This Approach